-The earliest settlement was on the flat land near the mouth of the burn - where the Henrietta Bridge now stands.
+The earliest settlement of what is now Avoch was on the flat land near the mouth of the burn - where the Henrietta Bridge now stands.
 The confused layout of the old cottages known as The Dock is some of the earliest fisher housing, and is best explored on foot - the streets are very narrow and not suited to modern transport.
 The small parallel streets to the east of The Dock (known as “the streeties”) bear the family names of the Mackenzie lairds of Avoch - John Street, James Street, George Street, Margaret Street.
 Just across the burn mouth lies another row of low white-walled fisher cottages.

 The main industry of the area was fishing.
 The firth itself provided much of the local living.
 Herring appeared regularly enough to provide important winter fishing, known as the “kessacks” or Kessock Herring.
 Sprats similarly shoaled in enormous quantities within the confines of the firth, and this “garvie” fishing was also an important feature of the village’s seasonal round.